Want to know how to export and import WooCommerce products? You've come to the right place.

 In most cases, you won't spot any problems (WP All Import has seen pretty much every type of import file imaginable in its 12 years of doing this), so you can just click the Continue to Step 3 button.

 The Drag & Drop interface will now appear.
-In many respects, this interface is similar to the drag & drop tool used for exports.
+In many respects, this interface is similar to the drag-and-drop tool used for exports.
 In its basic use, you simply drag the incoming data elements from the panel on the right to the appropriate target fields on the left:

 But in other respects, this interface is far more sophisticated than its export counterpart, especially when importing products.
 For one, it consists of many more target sections (additional sections continue down the page and are not shown here).